kozlowskiigor/Currency-Converter-React/README.md

 - CZK
 - USD.

-In the upper right corner you can see line showing the current weekday, day of the month, month and the time in a country-specific format.
+In the upper right corner you can see line showing the current:
+- weekday
+- day of the month
+- month
+- time

+in the country-specific format.

 It was a task in programming course in the beggining of my journey and I hope to develop enough to be able to take part in great projects.